sway6/chatapp-_-xinrui-Bai/README.md

 Back-end, designed SQLite database to store the information of our user, implemented RESTful frame to send **Http Requests** and Receive **Http Response**

-tile now, the server and Let's Chat itself has already finished but I have not deploy it on the internet, you can try it if you are interested in my app~
+till now, the server and Let's Chat itself has already finished but I have not deploy it on the internet, you can try it if you are interested in my app~

 <a name="使用说明"></a>
 ## Instructions For Use